No model railway station is complete without platform lighting. Here’s how to do it in five simple steps and a video walkthrough.

 Extra Tip

 Add extra ambience to your station with little figures and kiosks.
-I still remember the newspaper stalls that inhabited the stations I visited as a child and having one, such as this Evening Post newspaper kiosk, on an OO scale station brings that a certain je ne sais quoi vibe to your layout.
+I still remember the newspaper stalls that inhabited the stations I visited as a child and having one, such as this Evening Post newspaper kiosk, on an OO scale station adds such much authenticity to your layout.